TheWoodenSpoon/the-wooden-spoon/README.md

 In _custom.js_ > `.mu-chef-nav`,
   - `speed` = time in ms of the slide transition
   - `autoplaySpeed` = duration in ms for how long the slide stays
+#### Why does the slideshow bounce backwards?
+For some reason there needs to be an even amount of elements in the slideshow.
+Ensure that you don't have an odd number.